The First Trimester

 Fetal development during the first trimester

 The most dramatic changes and development happen during the first trimester.
 During the first 8 weeks, a fetus is called an embryo.
-The embryo develops rapidly and by the end of the first trimester it becomes a fetus that is fully formed, weighing approximately 1/2 to one ounce and measuring, on average, three to four inches in length.
+The embryo develops rapidly and by the end of the first trimester it becomes a fetus that is fully formed, weighing approximately 1/2 to 1 ounce and measuring, on average, 3 to 4 inches in length.

 First trimester growth and development benchmarks

 Just as each child grows and matures at different rates and at different times, so does that same child as it begins its life in the womb.
 The chart below provides benchmarks for most normal pregnancies.
 However, each fetus develops differently.

 By the end of 4 weeks

 After 8 weeks, the embryo is now referred to as a fetus (which means offspring).